-In summary, relevant and severe effects on sexual function and fertility have been observed in an OECD TG 421 screening study.
+In summary, relevant and severe effects on sexual function and fertility have been observed in an OECD TG 421 screening study with the read-across substance tellurium dioxide.
 The reproductive effects observed occurred at doses which also elicited severe general toxicity up to mortality.
-However, a) effects on sexual function and fertility were also observed at doses causing no 'marked systemic toxicity', b) substance related effects on reproduction occurred, and c) due to mechanistic data available for the read-across substance tellurium a direct influence of tellurium dioxide on sexual hormones cannot be excluded.
-Therefore, classification for effects on sexual function and reproduction in Category 1B is proposed.
+However, a) effects on sexual function and fertility were also observed at doses causing no 'marked systemic toxicity', b) substance related effects on reproduction occurred, and c) due to mechanistic data available tellurium a direct influence of tellurium on sexual hormones cannot be excluded.
+Therefore, a classification for effects on sexual function and fertility in Category 1B is proposed.